ihtanboga/ihtanboga.github.io/content/authors/admin/_index.md

 ---

 Ibrahim Halil Tanboga, MD, PhD, is a Professor of Cardiology and Assistant Professor of Biostatistics at Nişantaşı University.
-He serves as an Interventional Cardiologist at Hisar Hospital and is currently pursuing a Master's degree in AI Engineering.
+He serves as an Interventional Cardiologist at Hisar Intercontinental Hospital and is currently pursuing a Master's degree in AI Engineering.

-Dr. Tanboga's research focuses on the intersection of interventional cardiology, biostatistics, and artificial intelligence applications in healthcare.
-His work aims to advance cardiovascular medicine through innovative statistical methods and AI-driven solutions for improved patient outcomes.
+Dr. Tanboga earned his medical degree from Dicle University Medical School (1998-2004) and completed his cardiology residency at Kosuyolu Heart Hospital (2004-2009).
+He obtained his PhD in Biostatistics from Ataturk University Medical School (2015-2021).

+His research focuses on clinical trial design, clinical prediction modeling, survival analysis, Bayesian statistics, machine learning, AI/LLM, AI Agents, and deep learning applications in cardiovascular medicine.
+He is proficient in R, STATA, and Python for statistical analysis and data science.

+Dr. Tanboga is an active member of the European Society of Cardiology and Turkish Society of Cardiology.
+He currently serves as President of the Digital Cardiology Association (https://www.dikadernegi.org/) and Vice President of the Society of Digital Health and Bioinformatics.
+He is also the past president of the Turkish Society of Cardiology Clinical Research Group.